jfhbrook/susitna/README.md

   - [X] Support through the parser
   - [ ] Requires Jump and JumpIfFalse operators
 - "Expect" tests for the REPL and script input
+- Type-checking compiler
+  - [ ] Implement type analogs to operations
-- Type checking in the compiler
+  - [ ] Simulated stack in the compiler

 ### Up Next